w3f/staking-rewards-collector/README.md

 Staking Rewards:
 * **address**: The Address you want to have the stake rewards parsed.
 * **network**: The network you want to analyze (allowed: "polkadot" and "kusama").
-* **start** (YYYY-MM-DD): The earliest day you want to analyze (Note that the earliest available prices for Polkadot are 2020-08-19 and 2019-09-20 for Kusama).
+* **start** (YYYY-MM-DD): The earliest day you want to analyze.
+Note that the earliest available prices for Polkadot are 2020-08-19 and 2019-09-20 for Kusama and that prices are set to 0 before that.
 * **end** (YYYY-MM-DD): The most recent day you want to analyze.
 * **initialInvestment**: The amount of tokens from which the staking rewards are generated.
 Used to calculate the annualizedReturn.